theinvertedform/umt.world/about.md

 status: incomplete
 ---

-Technical literacy declines as digital life grows ever more powerful.
-Social life is increasingly enacted in virtual worlds; interfaces have come to replace social codes and good ol' fashioned bureaucracies.
-The screens and sensors of networked computer devices are everywhere.
-Technological mediation is fundamental to the lives of people born into the digital age---it's a basic element in the lives of virtually everyone living---and it is no coincidence that there is a powerful incentive for those who profit from technology to restrict mass understanding of the devices they take for granted.
+Technical literacy declines as the digital grows ever more powerful.
+Sociality is increasingly facilitated by virtuality; the interface has replaced social codes and the bureaucracies of yesteryear.
+Screens and sensors are everywhere.
+Technological mediation is an *a priori* for those born into the digital age---for those who choose to not struggle against the chloroform of *ataraxia*.
+It is no coincidence that there is a powerful incentive for those who profit from technology to restrict mass understanding of the devices that have become another organ of their body.
 Digital culture and all its social potential has been confined to a set of terms strictly delineated by the ruling class.
 Tech conglomerates and hardware manufacturers have more power than states, but without the encumbrance of needing to represent an historical identity.
 Digital life doesn't exist without personal computers and platform monopolies---without generating profit for the ruling class, even as they viciously exploit the commons for their singular benefit.

 Life has always been mediated by technology.
 History, the record of civilization back to the first cave paintings in 35,000 BCE, is the unfolding of the process of the species' relationship to technology.
 How do we evaluate our present relationship to technology, with respect to the past?
 Has technology always been leading to cyborg transhumanism?
 No matter what, we should not convict the fallacy that Hume identified so well: